 Family history of neural tube defect—problems in spine and brain growth, such as

-Abnormal results from early screening tests for chromosomal abnormalities
+Abnormal results from early screening tests for chromosomal abnormalities or a neural tube defect

 Depending on your risk factors, cells in the amniotic fluid are tested for: